Gorillas in Uganda, the colorful heart of Africa is written by Mary Meier

 The absolute 'must see' in Uganda is a gorilla.

 So there is a lot to see in the relatively small country.
 Nature is varied and completely unique.
-You can both experience the dry African air that you typically expect from Africa.
-But it is not very far to the jungle, where temperature and humidity are completely different.
-In Uganda, they have two seasons.
-There are two rainy seasons that you should preferably avoid if you are going trekking.
-The dry periods are in February and July, when it is high season.
+You can experience both the dry African air that you typically expect from Africa.
+But it is not very far to the jungle, where the temperature and humidity are completely different.

 Good luck finding a gorilla and good luck Uganda!